Taxstra Logo

 What Is Real Estate Professional Status?

 Real Estate Professional Status (REPS) is an IRS designation under IRC Section 469(c)(7) that allows qualifying taxpayers to treat rental real estate losses as non-passive.
 This means rental depreciation losses — often six figures when combined with Cost Segregation — can offset W-2 wages, business income, and other active income without limitation.
-To qualify, you must spend more than 750 hours in real property trades or businesses AND more than half your total working hours must be in real estate.

 However, qualifying is notoriously difficult.
 It requires passing two strict time tests that trip up 90% of people who try to claim it.
-This guide explains exactly how to qualify—and how to document it so you survive an audit.
+This guide explains exactly how to qualify — and how to document it so you survive an audit.
 For physicians, see our dedicated guide on physician real estate investing.

-How to Qualify: The Two Tests
+The Two Qualification Tests

 To be a Real Estate Professional, you must perform services in real property trades or businesses.
 But simply working in real estate isn't enough.
 You must meet BOTH of the following tests annually: